Mama June Wants Honey Boo Boo And Pumpkin To Have Their Own Reality TV Weight Loss Show

 — Monica (@Monica_shea16) April 19, 2017

-Now that From Not To Hot has made Mama June a reality TV star again (to say nothing of the dramatic results of her weight loss). the 37-year-old is looking to continue mining that success.
+Now that From Not To Hot has made Mama June a reality TV star again (to say nothing of the dramatic results of her weight loss), the 37-year-old is looking to continue mining that success.
 And as it turns out, there’s another member of her family who a) has a big personality, and b) could stand to lose some weight: June’s 11-year-old daughter, Alana “Honey Boo Boo” Thompson.

 First Mama June was transformed, now Honey Boo Boo is following her examplehttps://t.co/DWBSTFCdio pic.twitter.com/uqp72jUf6N